 This exhibition will examine how moving image based work has been affected by it’s own disposability.
 The selected artists approach this question in a number of different ways.
 Is urgency in artistic production necessary, when thousands of clips can be easily stored and accessed on a hard-drive?
 How does the overwhelming presence of visual mass on the net change present day attitudes toward making this type of work?
 Relegated in some extent to invisibility, does the artist in fact find certain advantages and strategies in the “ordinariness” encompassed by creating moving image?

 In very different ways, Kate Herbert and Amy Feneck acutely assess the significance of the act of recording.
-Both desire that something special and unique remain intrinsic to the moment of capture, but both know that they are
+Both desire that something special and unique remain intrinsic to the moment of capture, but both know that they are creating fiction.

 In her on-going project Runner, Amy Feneck explores the aesthetic, poetic and lyrical experience of different European cities through the act of running.